011235813/hierarchical-marl/README.md

 ## License

-SEPT is distributed under the terms of the BSD-3 license.
+HSD is distributed under the terms of the BSD-3 license.
 All new contributions must be made under this license.

 See [LICENSE](LICENSE) for details.